-- The candidate should demonstrate experience of working both in the field of acute poisoning within a clinical context or social/anthropology context in a resource-limited context, and of working in multidisciplinary and/or multicultural teams.
-The candidate should show how he/she fulfils the evaluation criteria. - Applications will be screened for eligibility in the first instance, and evaluated by the selection - Candidates are selected without regard to gender, marital or civil partnership status, disability, race, nationality, ethnic origin, religion or belief, sexual orientation, age or social background. - Candidates from underrepresented groups from LMICs are encouraged to apply, such as ethnic minority groups and women - Only successful candidates will be invited to attend a video call interview. - If the candidate has not been contacted within three weeks of submitting their application letter, please consider the application unsuccessful.
+- The candidate should demonstrate experience of working both in the field of acute poisoning within a clinical context or social/anthropology context in a resource-limited context, and of working in multidisciplinary and/or multicultural teams. - Applications will be screened for eligibility in the first instance, and evaluated by the selection panel. - Candidates are selected without regard to gender, marital or civil partnership status, disability, race, nationality, ethnic origin, religion or belief, sexual orientation, age or social background. - Candidates from underrepresented groups from LMICs are encouraged to apply, such as ethnic minority groups and women - Only successful candidates will be invited to attend a video call interview. - If the candidate has not been contacted within three weeks of submitting their application letter, please consider the application unsuccessful.